SchematicHQ/schematic-go/README.md

 }
 ```

+`Addr` also accepts a connection URL — `redis://host:6379` or `rediss://host:6380`
+for TLS — in which case any credentials, database index or TLS implied by the URL
+are used unless the config sets them explicitly.

 #### 2. Redis Cluster

 To use a Redis cluster, create a `RedisCacheClusterConfig` and pass it to the `DatastreamOptions`.